Outdated browser

 • Board members

-Are a pension fund's board members up to their job, and is their integrity beyond doubt?
+Are a pension fund's board members suitable for their job, and is their integrity beyond doubt?
 Proposed board members need our approval before they can be officially appointed as such.

 How many reserves do pension funds need to hold?

 A pension fund's funding ratio reflects its financial position: it indicates whether the fund holds enough reserves to pay out pension benefits, now and in the future.
-Pension funds use the actuarial interest rate to calculate the funding ratio.
+The funding ratio is calculated based on the actuarial interest rate.
+Pension funds use this to calculate the reserves they are required to hold.
 The higher the actuarial interest rate, the less reserves they need.
 The lower the actuarial interest rate, the more reserves they are required to hold.

 Why do we need a new pension system?